PostPCEra/MLDocs/docs/312_Pedagogy.md

 we are different.
 We will never ever UTTER a WORD, which you DO NOT Understand. period, that is our Promise.

 Story time ....
-Tell a story ...
+Tell a story ... get good story where sequence does not matter but `mastering craft` does

 Here is Google Eng.
 Dir .. give link
  - if you have a friend who can help, learn that language
  - else Learn Python ...